imagestream/opuntia-docs/ev1000/quickstart.rst

 The admin username is "**root**".
 The default password is "**imagestream**".

 .. note::
-   We strongly recommend that you change the default password as your first configuration change.
+   We strongly recommend that you change the default password as your first configuration task.

 .. image:: ../images/Opuntia-default-login.png
   :width: 600